Rex Baxter

-Rex Bernice Baxter Jr. (born February 28, 1936) is an American professional golfer who played on the PGA Tour and Senior PGA Tour.
+Rex Bernice Baxter Jr. (February 28, 1936 – August 1, 2024) was an American professional golfer who played on the PGA Tour and Senior PGA Tour.

 Early life and amateur career

 Baxter is a native of Amarillo, Texas.
 Baxter won the U.S. Junior Amateur at Tulsa's Southern Hills Country Club in 1953.
 He attended the University of Houston, where he was an All-American member of the golf team and individually the 1957 NCAA national champion.

 Professional career

 Baxter won the 1963 Cajun Classic Open Invitational.
 He also won the 1970 PGA Professional National Championship.
 His best finish in a major is T-33 at the 1960 U.S. Open.

 Late in his career, Baxter worked as a club pro at various clubs including Beechmont Country Club in Cleveland, Ohio, Glen Oaks Country Club on Long Island, and High Ridge in Lantana, Florida.
-He was also an instructor for Golf Digest Schools at PGA National in Palm Beach Gardens, Florida.
+He was also an instructor at Ballen Isles Country Club in Palm Beach Gardens and for Golf Digest Schools at PGA National in Palm Beach Gardens, Florida thereafter.